Patilx97/DevOps/Docker/Setup WordPress containers on Docker in an AWS Ubuntu instance.md

 Now hit ec2 instance public ip in browser and you can see wordpress initial page.

-If you're seeing "Error establishing a database connection", instead of the WordPress initial screen, then both the MySQL and WordPress containers are on the same Docker network.
+![If you're seeing "Error establishing a database connection", instead of the WordPress initial screen, then both the MySQL and WordPress containers are on the same Docker network.
+](Image URL)

 You can create a custom Docker network and attach both containers to it: